opencloud-community/ot-controller/docs/admin/advanced/additional_services/etherpad.md

 # Meeting Minutes (EtherPad)

-The OpenTalk Controller uses an [Etherpad](https://etherpad.org/) server to provide a collaborative text editor for the `protocol` module.
+The OpenTalk Controller uses an [Etherpad](https://etherpad.org/) server to provide a collaborative text editor for the `meeting_notes` module.

-When no Etherpad is configured, the `protocol` module is disabled.
+When no Etherpad is configured, the `meeting_notes` module is disabled.

 ## Deploy Etherpad